Skip to content

 How hard is Sgurr na Ba Glaise?

-Sgurr na Ba Glaise is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 920m of ascent and takes most walkers 4-6 hours.
+We grade Sgurr na Ba Glaise at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 920m of climbing; allow 4-6 hours.
 Terrain: Lower slopes are heather and bracken — slow in summer growth.

-Where do I park for Sgurr na Ba Glaise?
+Where should I park to climb Sgurr na Ba Glaise?

-Standard parking is at NM767812 near Fort William.
+Standard parking is at NM767812.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Sgurr na Ba Glaise?
+When should I climb Sgurr na Ba Glaise?

 The standard good-weather months for Sgurr na Ba Glaise are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.